The Camps One

 Prisoners would have their hair removed and be tattooed with a set of numbers on their right arm.
 They would shower and be given a pair of wooden clogs and a blue-grey stripped prisoner uniform.

-Afterwards they would be placed within quarantine and after which they would allocated a bunk within one of the barracks within the main camp.
+Afterwards they would be placed within quarantine and after which they would be allocated a bunk within one of the barracks within the main camp.

 Morning roll call (Appell) would begin at 4.30 during the summer period and an hour later during the winter spell.
-Roll call would occur again in the evening after the days work had been completed.
+Roll call would occur again in the evening after the day’s work had been completed.
 Each roll call could last hours, regardless of weather conditions.

 Each prisoner received a cup of ersatz coffee and a stale piece of bread in the morning.
 At lunchtimes, they received a watery, calorie void substance that was classed as soup, and a piece of bread to go with it.
 Prisoners were not expected to work on Sundays, instead, prisoners would spend their time searching and bartering for extra food.
-Starvation was rife and most, if not all prisoners ended up with diarrhea as well as dysentery.
+Starvation was rife and most, if not all prisoners ended up with diarrhoea as well as dysentery.
 Many succumbed to soiling themselves during roll calls and night curfews.

 Prisoners would be beaten regularly either by the SS or from the Kapos (fellow prisoners who acted as overseers for the Germans) sometimes resulting in the deaths of many inmates.